Our Calgary dentists explain why it's important to make a dental appointment to determine if you actually need your wisdom teeth removed.

-Even if you notice some of the signs, it's imperative that you make a dental appointment to determine what's actually causing your symptoms.
+Even if you notice some of the signs, it's imperative that you make a dental appointment to determine what is actually causing your symptoms.

 What are wisdom teeth?

-Wisdom teeth are a third set of molars that grow in some people between the ages of 17 and 25.
+Wisdom teeth are a third set of molars that develop in some people between the ages of 17 and 25.

 These teeth can be a valuable asset to the mouth if they grow in healthy and straight, but sometimes they are misaligned and require removal.

-By removing problematic wisdom teeth, your dentist can help prevent issues with your oral hygiene in your future.
+By removing problematic wisdom teeth, your dentist can help prevent issues with your oral health in your future.

 What signs should I look for?